The English International School of Padua

-The Curriculum followed is based upon both the Italian and the British national curricula until grade 8, and on the IGCSE programme for grades 9 and 10.
+The curriculum followed is based upon both the Italian and the British national curricula until grade 8, and on the IGCSE programme for grades 9 and 10.
 Certified by Cambridge International Examinations.
 The final two years prepare students for the International Baccalaureate Diploma (IB).

-EISP is an IB world school and an ECIS member, and is also qualified to carry out SAT examinations.
+EISP is an IB world school and an ECIS member and is also qualified to carry out SAT examinations.

+The school has approximately 800 students and 130 teaching staff.